-6. Conclusions.
+6 Conclusions

 In computational science and engineering, there are certain problems of growing interest for which random matrices are considered as random perturbations of finite-dimensional operators.
-These random matrices are usually not obtained from a finite-dimensional representation of a partial differential operator, and in a number of interesting cases, closed-form expressions of the statistical moments and probability density functions of their eigenvalues and eigenvectors are available; see e.g., [37].
+These random matrices are usually not obtained from a finite-dimensional representation of a partial differential operator, and in a number of interesting cases, closed-form expressions of the statistical moments and probability density functions of their eigenvalues and eigenvectors are available; see, e.g., [37].
 The matrices of interest in the present paper, on the other hand, are the result of a finite-dimensional approximation of an underlying continuous system and their stochasticity is intrinsically tied to the uncertainty in the parameters of this system.
 For such systems, closed-form expressions are generally not available for the solution of the SEVPs.

 In this paper, we have presented a low-rank Newton-type algorithm for approximating the eigenpairs of SEVPs.
 The numerical experiments confirm that the proposed solver can mitigate the computational complexity associated with solving high dimensional Newton systems in the considered SEVPs.
-More specifically, the low-rank approach guarantees significant storage savings [3, 4, 38], thereby enabling the solution of large-scale SEVPs that would otherwise be intractable.
+More specifically, the low-rank approach guarantees significant storage savings [3, 4, 39], thereby enabling the solution of large-scale SEVPs that would otherwise be intractable.

-Acknowledgement.
-The authors would like to thank Sergey Dolgov for fruitful discussions in the course of writing this paper.
-The work was performed while Martin Stoll was at the Max Planck Institute for Dynamics of Complex Technical Systems.
+Funding: The work was performed while Martin Stoll was at the Max Planck Institute for Dynamics of Complex Technical Systems.